diasjorge/redmine-cli/README.md

     redmine edit --description 2
     \# Your editor will pop up, and you can modify the field.
 The ticket will be updated when you save the file and exit the editor.

+## Known Issues

+  If you use a non-administrative account, redmine-cli's mapping cache will not be able to retrieve the list of users (you must manually populate the user mappings in this case).
+Additionally, you'll receive an error like this whenever you try to update an issue:

+    Updating mapping cache...
+    Failed to fetch users: Failed.
+Response code = 403.
+Response message = Forbidden.

+  If this happens, you can disable the caching feature by setting "disable_caching": true in ~/.redmine